-The goal of the Placemkaing Micro grant program is to provide seasonal opportunities for businesses to activate their spaces in a meaningful way that will have a positive effect on the community.
+The goal of the Placemaking Micro-Grant program is to provide seasonal opportunities for businesses to activate their spaces in a meaningful way that will positively affect the community.

 What is placemaking?
 Placemaking inspires people to collectively reimagine and reinvent public spaces as the heart of every community.
-Strengthening the connection between people and the places they share, placemaking refers to a collaborative process by which we can shape our public realm in order to maximize shared value.
+To strengthen the connection between people and the places they share, placemaking refers to a collaborative process by which we can shape our public realm to maximize shared value.
 More than just promoting better urban design, placemaking facilitates creative patterns of use, paying particular attention to the physical, cultural, and social identities that define a place and support its ongoing evolution.

 The program provides micro-grants to qualifying downtown businesses.
 Grants are defined in two categories.

-- Physical space improvement includes façade refreshing, and can comprise of projects like cleaning awnings, installing/refreshing flower boxes, lighting, paint and *signage on windows or doors.
+- Physical space improvement includes façade refreshing and can comprise projects like cleaning awnings, installing/refreshing flower boxes, lighting, painting and *signage on windows or doors.

 - Event space activation can include musical performances, DJs, temporary art installations, or other creative experiences within your space, **sidewalk or alleyway.

-Applications will be vetted by members of the Olympia Downtown Alliance Design, Promotions committees and staff using the following criteria to evaluate each application.
+Applications will be vetted by Olympia Downtown Alliance Design, Promotions committees and staff members using the following criteria to evaluate each application.
 Preference will be given to applications where activation meets more than one criterion.

 - Cultural Community Support - How well does the activation provide a rich cultural experience?
 Does this project add to the attractiveness of the downtown?

-- Impact on Activation Site - How impactful is the activation to not only the applicant, but nearby businesses.
+- Impact on Activation Site - How impactful is the activation to the applicant and nearby businesses?
 Does this project enhance the site?

 - Diversity of Activation - How well does the activation incorporate diversity and inclusion in activation and audience?
 Does this project attract more people to downtown?